Blue Africa

 - Rashid Sumaila – University of British Columbia and University of Pretoria

-- Kelly Cisneros – University of Cape Town
+- Kelly Ortega-Cisneros – University of Cape Town

 - David Obura – CORDIO East Africa

-- Lynne Shannon – MARIS, University of Cape Town
+- Lynne Shannon – University of Cape Town

-- Amemou Yago – University of Saint Pedro
+- Yago Amemou – University of San Pedro

 - James Kairo – Kenya Marine and Fisheries Research Institute

-- Maggie Reddy – University of Cape Town
+- Maggie Reddy – University of Cape Town, University of Galway

-- Olusola Adeoye – Nature Cares Resource Center
+- Olusola Adeoye – Coast2Deep – Sea Initiative, Nature Cares Resource Centre

 - Stephanie d’Agata – Universite de La Reunion

-- Loyiso Dunga – South African National Biodiversity Insititute
+- Loyiso Dunga – South African National Biodiversity Institute (SANBI)

 - Denis Aheto – University of Cape Coast

-- Blandiana Lugendo – University of Dar es Salaam
+- Blandina Lugendo – University of Dar es Salaam

 - Samuel Akande – Federal University of Technology Akure